 Pinched nerves are a common condition that can affect your functionality and leave you in pain.
-At Advanced Pain Management Specialists, with offices in Humble and Baytown, Texas, Okezie Okezie, MD, FAAPMR, and Jerome Carter, MD, offer innovative treatment options to eliminate pain and help you avoid surgery.
-Whether you need a nerve block or could benefit from steroid injections, Dr. Okezie and Dr. Carter develop a custom treatment plan to restore your health and mobility.
+At Advanced Pain Management Specialists, in Baytown, Texas, Jerome Carter, MD, offers innovative treatment options to eliminate pain and help you avoid surgery.
+Whether you need a nerve block or could benefit from steroid injections, Dr. Carter develops a custom treatment plan to restore your health and mobility.
 Find out more about treating a pinched nerve by calling the office nearest you today or booking an appointment online.

 A pinched nerve is a common condition that occurs when excess pressure from surrounding tissue is placed on a nerve.
 This pressure causes dysfunction on the nerve and can affect any part of your body, most commonly in the:

 Continued pressure on the nerves can cause chronic pain, numbness, and tingling in the affected area.
 You may also experience pain that radiates into other parts of your body.